-Term: For a minimum of 3 years to a maximum of 15 years.
+Term: For a minimum of 3 years to a maximum of 20 years, but we may consider a shorter minimum term under certain circumstances.

-Review: Rent reviews at the end of each third year in an upward direction only.
+Review: Rent reviews periodically at the end of each third, fourth or fifth year (to be agreed) in an upward direction only.

-Repairs: The tenant to be responsible for all repairs, decorations and maintenance of services, to the interior of the premises, together with the exterior of the front of the premises, and doors and windows.
+Repairs: The tenant to be responsible for all repairs, decorations and maintenance of services, to the interior of the premises, together with the exterior of the front of the premises, and doors and windows and/or a contribution to repairs to the exterior.
+The exact terms will depend on the property and the lease will state what the tenant is responsible for.

 Service Charge: The tenant to contribute a fair proportion towards the cost of repair and maintenance of the building of which the property forms part, and the provision of services where appropriate.

-Alienation: The lease may be assigned with the Council's prior written consent.
-No sub-letting is permitted.
+Alienation: The lease may be assigned under certain circumstances.
+Generally, sub-letting is not permitted.

 Utilities: The tenant will be responsible for the payment of all utility bills and for maintaining the services in accordance with current regulations.